 Foster a Pet

-Fostering is a rewarding and enriching experience that provides pets with a loving, temporary home while they’re waiting to be adopted or while their owners are experiencing housing insecurity, hospitalization or other personal crisis.
+Fostering is a rewarding and enriching experience that provides pets with a loving, temporary home while they’re in our care.
+Pets may need foster while undergoing medical treatment, to get a break from the shelter environment, or while growing old enough to be adopted.
+Pets in our SPOT Program need foster while their owners are experiencing housing insecurity, hospitalization or another personal crisis.

-Schedule and time commitments range from a couple of days to several months depending on the pet.
-Pet foster parents will receive more information about available fosters and can commit to taking pets home based on their schedule and comfort level.
+Time commitments range from a couple of days to several months depending on the pet.
+Foster parents will receive more information about available pets and can commit to fostering pets that fit their home, lifestyle and comfort level.

 Thank you for your interest in becoming a foster parent!
 If you’re at least 18 years-old and would like to get started fostering, check out the details below to learn more about the kind of foster homes we’re looking for and how to apply.

 We are so fortunate to have a large pool of foster parents that are wonderful caregivers to the pets that come through our doors.
-At this time, we are only in need of foster homes for our pets that are harder to place.
-Healthy pets with no behavioral quirks are usually adopted within a few days of arriving at the shelter, so the pets that need foster are often those with challenges.
+At this time, we are only in need of foster homes for our pets that have specific needs.
+Healthy pets are usually adopted within a few days of arriving at the shelter, so the pets that need foster are often those with additional medical or behavior needs.

-We are currently only recruiting foster parents that are willing to foster the following populations of pets:
+We are currently most in need of foster parents for the following populations of pets:

 DOGS